 Step 4: When the vinegar mixture is cool enough to handle, transfer the vegetables into the pickling container using a slotted spoon.
 Carefully pour the pickling solution over the vegetables, wipe the rim, and tighten the lid.
 Allow the flavors to develop for a few days before digging in!

-Pro Tip: Store the torshi jar in the refrigerator or divide into smaller jars if there isn't enough room for a large container in the fridge.
+Pro Tip: Store the torshi jar in the refrigerator or divide it into smaller jars if there isn't enough room for a large container in the fridge.
 If you plan to store the smaller jars in the pantry, process them in boiling water first to seal the jars.

 🤷🏻♀️ Recipe FAQs